zirujauak/mxyzptlk/README.md

 * The [Interactive Fiction Archive](https://www.ifarchive.org/indexes/if-archive/)

     The if-archive has quite a number of free games.
 This interpreter is for "zcode" games only, generally those with names ending in ".z{version}".
-Only versions 3, 4, 5, 7, and 8 are supported, though version 7 is somewhat rare and I have not tried running one yet.
+Only versions 3, 4, 5, 7, and 8 are supported, though version 7 is somewhat rare and has not been tested.

     Download a zcode file \([Curses](https://www.ifarchive.org/if-archive/games/zcode/curses.z5), for example\) and try it out:
     ```